If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 The Ivey HBA Program has a stellar reputation in Canada and it is commonly looked at as one of the best in the country.

-If you’re Googling “Best Business Programs in Canada”, the vast majority of the rankings are on MBA programs or overall business schools, rather than the undergraduate program, so be wary of this.
+If you’re Googling “Best Business Programs in Canada”, the vast majority of the rankings are on MBA programs or overall business schools, rather than the undergraduate program, so be wary of this (and check out our awesome blog about the Best Undergraduate Business Programs in Canada here!).

-Ivey’s MBA program is also world-renowned, with Bloomberg Businessweek ranking it the best MBA Program in Canada for the last six years.
+Ivey’s MBA program is also world-renowned, with Bloomberg Businessweek ranking it the best MBA Program in Canada for the last 7 years.

 As shown, Ivey’s MBA Program is ranked #1 in Canada on Compensation, Learning, and Networking opportunities.
 These are all very transferable to the HBA Program as the case-method learning style and professors are the same between the two programs, the networking events are similar, and compensation is also above-average for both graduate cohorts.